GMOD/ucsc-hub-js/README.md

 #### add

-Add a single line to the stanza
+Add a single line to the stanza.
+If the exact line already exists, does nothing.

 ##### Parameters